graphcommerce-org/graphcommerce/.changeset/five-dryers-behave.md

 ---
-"@graphcommerce/graphql": patch
+'@graphcommerce/graphql': patch
 ---

-When loading a page, always create a new graphql client, so that cache isn't shared for each request, causing an unnecessary large page size.
+When loading a page, always create a new GraphQL client, so that cache isn't shared for each request, causing an unnecessary large page size.